Underfloor Heating Installation, Service & Repair

 How Wet Systems Work

 Pipes run under the floor.
 The pipes are connected to a manifold.
 The manifold takes hot water from the boiler and utilises a pump to circulate hot water around the Underfloor Heating system.
 Manifolds also control the flow rate and pressure.

 Thermostats are used to control the temperature.
 A basic thermostat to set a constant temperature throughout the home or a system that allows room temperature to be set individually.

-The Celotex’s insulated with a polythene sheet and screeds poured over the Celotex and pipes.
+The Celotex’s insulated with a polythene sheet, and screeds poured over the Celotex and pipes.
 Once set, the pipes are permanent.
 Screed takes time to heat but is an excellent heat retainer.
 This is why it’s widely used with Underfloor Heating systems.

 Sometimes screed isn’t an option, and a wet system has to be fitted on top of existing flooring.
-In this instance, if the floors are going to be laminate/wood, we’ll install floating floor panels which are made from XPS insulation and covered in aluminium foil.
+In this instance, if the floors are going to be laminate/wood, we’ll install floating floor panels that are made from XPS insulation and covered in aluminium foil.
 The panels have pre-cut grooves where the pipe sits.
 Flooring is then fitted directly over the top.

 If your going to lay ceramic or stone floor tiles, then solid floor panels are used.
 Solid floor panels work in conjunction with tile adhesives so tiles can be set directly on top.

-Homes with suspended floors have Celotex fitted between the joists which are all notched so the pipe can sit between the joists.
+Homes with suspended floors have Celotex fitted between the joists, which are all notched so the pipe can sit between the joists.
 Screeds then poured over the pipes between the beams.